Blevs/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+A session is a way of uniquely identifying a clients interactions with our service over a period of time.
+This lets us associate data with this specific instance, like if a user is logged in, other interactions they make, or data we don't want to pull from a database on every request.

 1. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt is a cryptograpghically secure hashing algorithm.
+This means it is one way encryption.
+When given a secret and a string, it produces a hash.
+Unlike other types of encryption, when given the secret and the hash it is impossible to recover the original string.
+The only way to know what the contents of the original string is to hash it and compare the results.
+This allows us to store the password hash without ever knowing its contents.

 1. What does bcrypt do to slow down attackers?

+Bcrypt is not designed to be fast, and often will be applied a number of times to continually re-hash the results of the last encryption.
+This artificially inflates the amount of time neccessary to brute force a password by checking the results of hashing, or even just trying to log in a bunch of times (though that is a job for a rate limiter).

 1. What are the three parts of the JSON Web Token?

+A JWT is a base64 encoded string that is composed of three parts.
+A header, where information about the tokens encoding is stored.
+A payload, where the tokens information is stored.
+And a signature, which is a hash of the tokens other components and a secret which allows the server to verify the tokens contents have not been modified.

 ## Project Set Up